-The thermal dust continuum emission at far-infrared wavelengths is an important trace of the dust and gas contents and star forming activities in galaxies (e.g.,).
+The thermal dust continuum emission at far-infrared wavelengths is an important trace of the dust and gas contents and star forming activities in galaxies [11, 49, 20].
 At high redshift, the UV and optical emission from the stellar component is dimming dramatically.
-However, the hump of the thermal dust emission is shifted to the submillimeter bands, and due to the negative k-correction, the observing flux densities at submillieter and millimeter wavelengths do not drop with redshift.
+However, the hump of the thermal dust emission is shifted to the submm bands, and due to the negative k-correction, the observing flux densities at submillieter and millimeter wavelengths do not drop with redshift.
 Thus, the submm/mm windows open a unique opportunity to probe active star formation and galaxy evolution toward the earliest epoch.
-Over the last two decades, the submillimeter facilities, such as the Submillimetre Common-User Bolometer Array (SCUBA) and SCUBA-2 on the James Clerk Maxwell Telescope (JCMT) and SPIRE on the Herschel Space telescope etc., achieved gread success in discovering the population of dusty starburst galaxies in the early universe ().
+Over the last two decades, the submm facilities, such as the Submillimetre Common-User Bolometer Array (SCUBA) and SCUBA-2 on the JCMT and the SPIRE on the Herschel Space telescope etc., achieved gread success in discovering the population of dusty starburst galaxies in the early universe [26, 20, 56].

 Dusty starbursts have been found into the epoch of reionization (EoR; z > 6.3).
-Some of them are found as quasar hosts and/or companions (e.g., Bertoldi et al. 2003; Decarli et al. 2017), and yet some are found in "blind" submm/mm surveys (e.g., Riechers et al. 2013; Strandet et al. 2017).
-In terms of IR luminosities, they are all ULIRGs $(L{IR} > 10^{12}L{\odot})$ and HyLIRGs $(L{IR} > 10^{13}L{\odot})$, which translate to dust-embedded star formation rates (SFRs) of
+Some of them are found as quasar hosts and/or companions [4, 15], and yet some are found in "blind" sub-mm/mm surveys [44, 52].
+In terms of IR luminosities, they are all ULIRGs ($L{IR} > 10^{12}L{\odot}$) and HyLIRGs ($L{IR} > 10^{13}L{\odot}$), which translate to dust-embedded star formation rates (SFRs) of $> 100 - 1000 M{\odot}/yr$.
+The very existence of such high-z U/HyLIRGs has important implications.
+The burst of star formation traces the most active stage of galaxy evolution.
+The submm sources detected in the core of overdensity regions also probe the early evolution of galaxy clusters.
+In addition, The prevalence of dust at $z \approx 6.7$ means that there must be very active star formations at even earlier epochs ($z \sim 10$ and beyond).